HerryTech/Excel-from-scratch/stage_1/Data_Entry_Formatting/README.md

 - Formulas enable dynamic calculations that update automatically with new data
 - AutoSum provides a quick way to compute totals and summary values
 - Well-formatted datasets form the foundation for reliable analysis

-## Next Steps
-Proceed to formulas and functions in Excel, focusing on performing calculations beyond basic multiplication and summation.